 in last-mile communities or in the classroom

-Panzi does whatever it takes to help survivors thrive, whether that is trekking for miles into remote village decimated by village, or helping them become entrepreneurs in emerging markets.
+Panzi does whatever it takes to help survivors thrive, whether that is trekking for miles into remote village decimated by sexual violence, or helping them become entrepreneurs in emerging markets.

 We’re constantly innovating and broadening the job-skills training for our survivors to thrive in 21st Century emerging markets—from solar power-related jobs to adding sustainable and humane value to the minerals supply chain.

 Many rapes are committed in hard-to-reach communities, in active war zones, with little access to health care centers.
 That’s why we deploy mobile clinics, rapid response missions, and partner with local health zones to expand access to post-rape care.

 Because of the intersection of illegal mineral mining and the ongoing conflicts in the DRC, mines are a hotbed of sexual violence.
 In addition to providing women and children in mining communities with socio-economic alternatives, we’re also advocating, at the highest levels, for responsible policies.

 Education for our youngest survivors and children of survivors